 Myeondong is a tourist and shopping district.
 It has very busy streets filled with lot of people.
 There are a lot of shops selling all types of Korean makeup products every corner you turn.
 There are more streetfoods and very interesting foods everywhere.
 You can see lots of cafe, clothes & shoe stores and hotels surrounding the area.

-Ok, on our first day, we realized that we are in a challenging position because we have two young kids who has never experience a very cold weather.
+Ok, on our first day, we realized that it is quite challenging for my husband and I because we have two young kids who has never experienced winter cold weather.
 Both were very irritable.
 Our toddler was crying because his hands were so cold.
 Our 10months old was still okay because I was carrying him, snuggled in his Tula carrier in front of me.
-So my hubby devised some wraps & scarf to wrap around his chest to his legs with his arms inside while sitting on his stroller.
-He also placed a heat pack behind his back.
-He felt warmer and his tantrums stopped.
+So my hubby devised some wraps & scarf to wrap around our eldest’s chest to his legs with his arms inside while sitting on his stroller.
+Hubby also placed a heat pack behind his back.
+Naj felt warmer and his tantrums stopped.

 We wanted to try several street foods but it was already too cold and we wanted a proper meal.
 Most of the restaurants are found in the 2nd floor with a narrow stairs.
 I found a chicken and beer restaurant at the 2nd floor with a tiny elevator and we decided to try it.
 It is the Chir Chir Fusion Chicken Factory.
 We got a plate of original crispy chicken and fries.
 I love Korean chicken!
 We enjoyed our meal a lot and a great place to shelter from the cold.

 Here is a list of our 7 Days itinerary in Korea:

 Day 6: Gangnam, Hongdae